-Any space can be made into a Pogo Park.
-It just needs to follow these five rules:
+Any space can be turned into a Pogo Park by following these five specific rules:

-A park must have a clean working bathroom, a water faucet and a place to sit in the shade
+A Pogo Park has a clean bathroom, water fountain, and a place to sit in the shade.